 The goal of a BC/DR plan is, as TechTarget explains, to “limit risk and get an organization running as close to normal as possible after an unexpected interruption.”

-However, there are key differences, and these two terms are not interchangeable.
+However, there are key differences, and these three terms are not interchangeable.

-What are the differences between business continuity and disaster recovery?
+What are the differences between business continuity, disaster recovery, and incident response plans?

 What questions do I consider when crafting my company’s business continuity and disaster recovery plan?